 Alcohol has a long list of physical side effects, both for immediate use and long-term health problems.
 Drinkers experience hangover effects such as headaches, nausea, and vomiting.
-The most dangerous effect from drinking can be alcohol poisoning which leads to unconsciousness, breathing problems, and even death.
+The most dangerous effect of drinking can be alcohol poisoning which leads to unconsciousness, breathing problems, and even death.
 Unable to control themselves, many alcoholics die from excessive binge drinking that leads to alcohol poisoning.

 Pregnancy is also severely impacted by drinking.
 Female drinkers put their future children in grave danger of fetal alcohol syndrome that can lead to emotional retardation.
 Drinking during pregnancy also increases the likelihood of behavioral problems in children.
 While women are told not to drink during pregnancy, the struggles with physical dependence on alcohol lead to these devastating effects.

-Alcoholics experience such strong physical dependency that drinking becomes necessary to cope with everything from day-to-day life affairs to psychological issues.
+Alcoholics experience such strong physical dependence that drinking becomes necessary to cope with everything from day-to-day life affairs to psychological issues.
 Alcohol leads to depression, anxiety, and isolation.
 In turn, these factors also disrupt family relationships, work, and social lives.
-Even as alcoholics watch their lives go to ruin, they cannot give up their dependence on using alcohol and drinking more in order to cope with their pain and guilt.
+Even as alcoholics watch their lives go to ruin, they cannot give up their dependence on using alcohol and drinking more to cope with their pain and guilt.

 All drugs have physical dependence risks and side effects, ranging from short to long-term problems and death.
 Different drugs have varying levels of dependency and physical impacts.
 Many drug users also drink as well.
 Alcohol can expand the effects of drugs and cause even more damage to the body.

 Even when used as prescribed, prescription drugs can still have severe side effects on the body.
-However, when these drugs are abused the problems become far more dangerous and can lead to overdose and death.
+When these drugs are abused the problems become far more dangerous and can lead to overdose and death.
 Many abused prescription drugs leave the body unable to function, impairing movements, causing severe pain, and disrupting any sense of reality.

 Narcotics are typically associated with respiratory and circulatory depression and severe withdrawal.
-Users can experience physical problems ranging from dizziness and constipation, to impotence and seizures.
+Users can experience physical problems ranging from dizziness and constipation to impotence and seizures.
 Narcotic overdose can be extremely dangerous, shutting down the respiratory system and preventing users from breathing.